daryl-xD/sc1015-grp5-mini-project/README.md

 ## 9. Something New

-To tackle the class imbalance problem, we explored advanced data balancing techniques:
+-**SMOTENC**: A robust data augmentation method that creates synthetic samples while properly handling both numerical and categorical features.

-- **SMOTENC:** A robust data augmentation method that creates synthetic data to balance the dataset.
+-**SMOTE**: Initially considered, but found to be unsuitable as it cannot handle categorical variables, which led to poor model performance and misleading samples.

-- **XGBoost:** An advanced machine learning model known for its robustness and high performance.
+-**XGBoost**: An advanced machine learning algorithm known for its strong performance and ability to handle imbalanced data when paired with proper resampling.

-We also explored using **SMOTE**, but found it unsuitable for our dataset due to its inability to handle categorical features effectively.
+-**GridSearch and Cross-Validation**: Even with different cross-validation settings, the best hyperparameters selected by GridSearchCV can remain unchanged — suggesting that some parameter combinations are consistently strong across folds.

 ---